Mike Castle: Early life and education

-Castle was born in Wilmington, Delaware, the son of Louisa Johnston (née Bache) and James Manderson Castle, Jr. One of his maternal great-great-grandfathers was Virginia Senator John W. Johnston, and Castle's fifth great-grandfathers were founding fathers Benjamin Franklin and Daniel Carroll.
+Michael Newbold Castle was born on July 2, 1939, in Wilmington, Delaware, the son of Louisa Johnston (née Bache) and James Manderson Castle Jr. One of his maternal great-great-grandfathers was Virginia U.S. Senator John W. Johnston, and Castle's fifth great-grandfathers were founding fathers Benjamin Franklin and Daniel Carroll.
 Castle's father was a patent lawyer for DuPont, a firm so central to the city that it was long known in Wilmington simply as "the company."
 After graduating from Tower Hill School in 1957, he attended Hamilton College in Clinton, Oneida County, New York.
 He earned a Bachelor of Science degree in economics from Hamilton in 1961.
 While at Hamilton, Castle was a brother of the Alpha Delta Phi fraternity.

 In 1964, he earned a Juris Doctor degree from Georgetown University Law Center in Washington, D.C.
-He was admitted to both the Delaware Bar and the Washington, D.C.
-Bar that same year.
+He was admitted to both the Delaware Bar and the Washington, D.C., Bar that same year.

-Family

-Michael Castle and Jane DiSabatino married on May 23, 1992; they have no children.
-Both are Roman Catholics.

 Professional and political career

 Following his admission to the bar, Castle returned to Wilmington and joined Connolly, Bove and Lodge, working as an associate (1964–1973) and later partner (1973–1975).
 A Republican, he served as Deputy Attorney General of Delaware from 1965 to 1966, and was elected to the Delaware House of Representatives in 1966.
 He served as a state representative for two years before winning a seat in the Delaware Senate, where he remained for eight years.
 He also served as minority leader from 1975 to 1976.

 In 1976, Castle left the state legislature and returned to the full-time practice of law, founding his own firm with Carl Schnee (who was later nominated as U.S. Attorney for the District of Delaware by President Bill Clinton in 1999).
 He returned to politics in 1980, when he was recruited to run for Lieutenant Governor of Delaware by Governor Pete du Pont.
 He defeated Democratic state senator Thomas B. Sharp, with 59% to 40% of the vote.
-He served from 1981 to 1985, and headed panels on education and drunk driving.
+He served from 1981 to 1985.

 Governor of Delaware

-As the hand-picked choice of the popular Governor du Pont, he easily won election as Governor of Delaware, defeating former Delaware Supreme Court Justice William T. Quillen.
-In the campaign, Castle was criticized for being a shadow of his mentor and only promising an extension of du Pont's program.
-Delaware voters however elected him to another term in 1988 when he defeated Democrat Jacob Kreshtool by a wide margin, and is the last time a Republican won a governor election in the state.
-Castle served two terms, cutting the second one slightly short when he resigned to begin his first term as U.S. Representative.
+As the hand-picked choice of the popular Governor du Pont, Castle easily won election as Governor of Delaware in 1984, defeating former Delaware Supreme Court Justice William T. Quillen.
+Voters re-elected him to another term in 1988 when he defeated Democrat Jacob Kreshtool by 99,479 votes, and is the last time a Republican won a governor election in the state.
+Castle cut his second term slightly short when he resigned to begin his first term as U.S. Representative.